-The Headteacher must be aware of, and approve the use of any item being brought into schools by a member of staff, volunteer or a pupil.
-The Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations, etc.
+The Executive Headteacher must be aware of, and approve the use of any item being brought into schools by a member of staff, volunteer or a pupil.
+The Executive Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations, etc.

-13.5 Machinery and Equipment (also see the Work Equipment Policy)
+14.8 Machinery and Equipment (also see the Work Equipment Policy)

 An inventory of all equipment is kept by the office administrator.
-The hand tools available are to be used under strict guidance and close supervision of teacher or teaching assistant, when used by pupils.
+Within the curriculum appropriate hand tools are to be used under strict guidance and close supervision of a teacher or teaching assistant, when used by pupils.
 Such equipment, even simple items such as scissors, must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.

-13.6 Moving and Handling (also see the Manual Handling Operations Policy)
+14.9 Moving and Handling (also see the Manual Handling Operations Policy)